-The customer advocacy team at Zendesk noticed a spike in ticket volumes during the summer of 2019.
+The customer advocacy team at Zendesk noticed a spike in ticket volume in the summer of 2019.

 There’s no way we could have known that less than a year later, we’d be in the midst of a global pandemic that has resulted in a surge in ticket volumes across a wide range of industries.

-As the situation continues to unfold, self-service is emerging as a practical solution for customers and businesses alike.
-We’ve seen a 65% increase in visits to self-service resources such as online Help Centres and FAQ pages since late February, according to COVID-19 benchmark data.
+As the situation continues to unfold, customer self-service is emerging as a practical solution for customers and businesses alike.
+We’ve seen a 65% increase in visits to self-service resources such as online help centres and FAQ pages since late February, according to COVID-19 benchmark data.

-To help illustrate the impact of self-service, we'd like to share some of the lessons we learned from the 2019 ticket spike so that we can inspire businesses to leverage the full potential of self-service to help their customers and stakeholders in this time of uncertainty and beyond.
+To help illustrate the impact of customer self-service, we want to share some of the lessons we learnt from that 2019 ticket spike, so we can inspire businesses to leverage the full potential of self-service to help their customers and stakeholders in this time of uncertainty and beyond.

 Ticket deflection v. ticket interception: What’s the difference?